falcosecurity/plugins/plugins/k8saudit-aks/README.md

 ## Introduction

-This plugin extends Falco to support [Kubernetes Audit Events](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#audit-backends) from AWS AKS clusters as a new data source.
+This plugin extends Falco to support [Kubernetes Audit Events](https://kubernetes.io/docs/tasks/debug-application-cluster/audit/#audit-backends) from AKS clusters as a new data source.
 For more details about what Audit logs are, see the [README of k8saudit plugin](https://github.com/falcosecurity/plugins/blob/main/plugins/k8saudit/README.md).

 ### Functionality